transitcms/rails/README.md

 Instead of cramming content into some wysiwyg editor (which is generally good for nothing except butchering a well-designed layout), multiple contexts can be created and chained together, limiting html/rich-text editing to basic formatting.

+For instance, a basic blog post can be broken down into a primary heading, and some body content.
+In terms of contexts, this can be broken down into a
+`InlineText` and `TextBlock`.
+When creating your custom Blog cms, you could then specify that each time a new post is created, it should initially contain these two contexts, as well as the order (ie: InlineText > TextBlock).
+When users create new content, they then have these two fields available to them.

+The true benefit of contexts is in the output.
+Given the example above, you now have a way to cleanly output a blog post, with a proper heading (ie: h1) and well formatted body copy.
+Output is left to the discretion of the developer, not the end-user.

+Should you want to provide additional functionality, any number of contexts can be added to a deliverable.
+Your users want to add video or audio to their blog posts?
+No problem.
+In addition, since each context contains a `position` property, by simply sorting/and arranging each context, the resulting output can be altered to whatever desired result.

 **Delivery**

 Content is delivered by using the `deliver` method in your views, passing a particular deliverable containing contexts.